sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 ```

 ### 3.16 Grub2
-    In order to make and generate the EFI boot file used on LoongArch machine in the cross-compilation environment, we store a Grub software package that can generate the EFI of the target machine in the cross tool chain directory.
+    In order to make and generate the EFI boot file used on LoongArch machine in the cross-compilation environment, we store a Grub software package that can generate the EFI of the target machine in the cross-compile toolchain directory.

 * Code preparation
     Grub2 needs to be expanded and transplanted to the software package.
 If there is no official software support, a special method of obtaining code is required.
 The following is the method of obtaining: